francojmf/siswebcri-react-frontend/README.md

-## Frontend do Projeto CRIA
+## Frontend do Sistema Web do Projeto CRIA

-Este é o repositório do frontend do Projeto Cadeira de Rodas Infantil Automatizada, criado com as bibliotecas do React JS.
+Este é o repositório do frontend do Sistema Web do Projeto CRIA, criado com bibliotecas do React JS.

 ## Available Scripts